The exterior street view of Paris Montparnasse station - note the escalator heading up to the trains.

 If you are taking a TGV (InOui or Ouigo) service from Montparnase then when you enter the station building follow the signs pointing the way to the ‘Grandes Lignes’.

-If you have entered the station at street level, or have arrived by Metro, you will need to ascend to the levels above, up to the area of Montparnasse train station used by the TGVs and other long distance trains.
+If you have entered the station at street level at the front of the building, or have arrived by Metro, you will need to ascend to the levels above, up to the area of Montparnasse train station used by the TGVs and other long distance trains - which is in effect on level 2.

 Transferring from the Metro: